Buyer's Guide: Selecting the Right Rollator

 Rollators can provide necessary balance and stability for those at risk of falling and can more evenly support body weight than other devices, like canes.
 Using a rollator may be helpful for you if you:

-- Have significant balance or stability issues
+- Have mild to moderate stability & balance issues

 - Are recovering from surgery and need support on both sides of the body